Recent developments with this community plan

-Ebisu Park (at Selkirk and W 72nd Ave.)
+Location: Ebisu Park (at Selkirk and West 72nd Avenue)

-November 2, 2012 – In September, we held two open houses and a series of focus groups to get the community’s ideas and thoughts on foundational principles that will guide the Marpole Community Plan.
+October 3, 2012 – On September 26 and 29, we held two open houses and a series of focus group sessions to get the community’s ideas and thoughts on foundational principles that will guide the Marpole Community Plan.
 More than 200 participants attended these events.

 The principles are intended to inform comprehensive planning in Marpole, as well as shape future growth and development in the community.
 These open houses were designed to encourage participants to show us what these principles could mean at the neighbourhood level.

 The Marpole Planning Team held several report-back events to share what was heard from the community so far.
 This included results from: